freeCodeCamp/devdocs/README.md

 # Console
 thor console        # Start a REPL thor console:docs   # Start a REPL in the "Docs" module

-Note: tests can be run quickly from within the console using the "test" command.
-Run "help test" for usage instructions.
+# Tests can be run quickly from within the console using the "test" command.

-# Tests
+# Run "help test" for usage instructions.
 thor test:all       # Run all tests
 thor test:docs      # Run "Docs" tests
 thor test:app       # Run "App" tests